esspindola/main-clean/docs/english/README.md

-# 📚 ZatoBox v2.0 Documentation
+# 📚 ZatoBox v2.0 Documentation - English

-Welcome to the complete documentation of **ZatoBox v2.0**, the most advanced intelligent point of sale system.
+Welcome to the complete documentation of **ZatoBox v2.0** in English, the most advanced intelligent point of sale system.

 ## 📖 Documentation Index